kmhcreative/zappbar/README.md

 **Splash Link:** If you are using the Splash screen to show an advertisement you can enter a URL target for the ad here.

-**CUSTOM SETTINGS**

-If you are using a theme that doesn’t use the typical class names or IDs for the parts of the layout you’ll need to tell ZappBar what they are:
+**Custom Settings:** If you are using a theme that doesn’t use the typical class names or IDs for the parts of the layout you’ll need to tell ZappBar what they are:

 * Header Target - typically whatever holds the site’s name/masthead.
 * Navigation Target - the main navigation menu container